-- 1. Compare and contrast Lincoln's plan for Reconstruction with that of Congress (chart, table, essay, etc.) - 2.
-Evaluate the impact of Lincoln's assassination - 3.
-Describe the conflict between Johnson and the radical Republicans - 4.
+- 3. Describe the conflict between Johnson and the radical Republicans - 4.
 Describe the events leading to the impeachment of President Johnson - 5.
 Describe the major elements of the 13th 14th, and 15th Amendments and analyze the ways in which they promoted the dignity of human beings - 6.
 Describe the effects of the sharecropping system - 7.
 Analyze the growth of the Ku Klux Klan and other secret societies - 8.
-Discuss the political, social, moral and economic effects of Reconstruction

-- 1. Explain the roots of terrorism - 2.
-Explain what happened in the United States on September 11, 2001 - 3.
-Summarize the steps taken by the United States in its war on terror - Identify the reasons how the United States became involved in wars in Afghanistan and Iraq - 5.
+Discuss the political, social, moral and economic effects of Reconstruction - 4.
+Identify the reasons how the United States became involved in wars in Afghanistan and Iraq - 5.
 Analyze the wars in Afghanistan and Iraq as just or unjust war - 6.
 Describe the controversy surrounding the 2004 presidential election - 7.
-Describe economic globalization and the role of the United States - 3.
+Describe economic globalization and the role of the United States - 8.
 Summarize the issues raised by people in the environmental movement - 9.
 Identify the energy problem and alternatives to resolve the need - 10.
 Identify the impact of computer technology on daily life - 11.
 Describe scientific advances made in medical technology and the moral issues - 12. raised by them - 13.
 Explain the impact of an older, more diverse population in the United States - 14.
 Identify the expanding role of African American, women and Native Americans - 15.
 Describe issues that are affecting American schools and families